Parsa-Rajabi/CMPT-276/docs/final.md

 ## Logistics
 - 📅 Date: Monday, December 16
-- 📍 Where: SYRC 2600 (Note: this is a different **building** than our usual)
+- 📍 Where: SYRC 2600 - also known as Prospera Credit Union Theatre (Note: this is a different **building** than our usual)
 - 🕐 When: 8:30-11:30am (3 hours)
   - Arrive early and account for potential delays
-  - Doors will open at 8:15am
+  - Doors will open at 8:15am (please do not enter the room until told to do so)
   - If you come in late, you will not be given extra time
 - 📚 (Cumulative) All in-class lectures + activities, assigned readings, take-home assessments (labs, assignments, project) throughout the course